clofelmaeee/Attendance-System/README.md

 # Attendance-System
 This is a simple PPC (Parish Pastoral Council) Meeting Attendance System.
-It's purpose is to cut down your paperwork at the parish during meetings in terms of attendance.
-This will also help store a lot of attenddees.
+It's purpose is to cut down the paperwork at the parish during meetings in terms of attendance.
+This will also help store a lot of attenddees and is easy to use.
 This system served as a school project.

 The following are the functionalities of the system.